IBM/ibm-cloud-sdk-common/CONTRIBUTING_python.md

   7. Make sure everything builds/tests cleanly
   8. Commit your changes
      * Make sure your commit messages follow the Angular Commit Message Guidelines (see below).
-  9. Push to your fork and submit a pull request to the **master** branch
+  9. Push to your fork and submit a pull request to the **main** branch

 ## Adding a new service